Youtube-1A-web-development/Youtube-1A-web-development.github.io/README.md

 Concept and Purpose: Clearly articulate the concept and purpose of your Pokedex application.
+Our pokedex is built to let knowpokemon newcomers  basic information of pokemons like pokemon names, type and number.

 Project's Key Features: Highlight the standout features of your Pokedex.
 This could include search functionality, filter options, responsive design, and any interactive elements you've incorporated.